-Enter the drought factor, temperature, relative humidity, and wind speed into the calculator to determine the Grassland Fire Danger Index.
+Enter the degree of curing, temperature, relative humidity, and wind speed into the calculator to estimate the Grassland Fire Danger Index (GFDI).
+Use the Forest (FFDI) tab to calculate the Forest Fire Danger Index using drought factor instead.

 Grassland Fire Danger Index Formula

-The following formula is used to calculate the Grassland Fire Danger Index (GFDI).
+The following formula is commonly used to calculate the McArthur Grassland Fire Danger Index (GFDI).

 • GFDI is the Grassland Fire Danger Index

-• T is the temperature in degrees Celsius (°C)
+• T is the air temperature in degrees Celsius (°C)

-• W is the wind speed in km/h
+• U is the wind speed at 10 m in km/h

 What is a Grassland Fire Danger Index?

-The Grassland Fire Danger Index (GFDI) is a tool used to predict the risk and severity of grassland fires based on weather conditions.
-It takes into account factors such as temperature, humidity, wind speed, and the dryness of vegetation to calculate the potential for a fire to start, spread, and become uncontrollable.
+The Grassland Fire Danger Index (GFDI) is a tool used to predict the risk and severity of grassland fires based on weather conditions and the curing (dryness) of grass fuels.
+It takes into account factors such as temperature, humidity, wind speed, and how cured the vegetation is to estimate the potential for a fire to start, spread, and become difficult to control.
 The index is typically used by fire agencies to manage resources and issue warnings to the public.

 How to Calculate Grassland Fire Danger Index?